AceDZN/tt-gpt/GameSmithGPT/ResponseStyle.md

-You're right, the triple backticks inside the code blocks broke the Markdown formatting.
-Here is an updated response with single backticks inside the code blocks to avoid issues:

 # Response Style Guide

 This guide provides examples for creating intuitive context menus in conversations using only text and emojis.